Review | Morowa Yejidé’s capacious imagination is on full display in ‘Creatures of Passage’

 Drawing heavily on Egyptian mythology, “Creatures of Passage” tells the stories of Nephthys Kinwell, whose goddess namesake “ferried lost souls through the dark currents of the Great Mystery,” and her twin, Osiris, named for the lord of the Underworld.
 In the novel, Nephthys and Osiris are born in the land of the Gullah, fingers conjoined at the pointer.
 Their half-pointers contain sensory powers; Nephthys’s burns when trouble is brewing.

 The book opens in 1977 in an Anacostia devastated by the social and economic impacts of racism.
 Nephthys drives her haunted 1967 Plymouth Belvedere as a taxi for people broken by life.
 She is the novel’s beating heart.
 Overcome with grief after her twin’s disappearance decades earlier, Nephthys numbs her pain with alcohol, and provides her passengers comfort.
-She takes a colonel’s wife on secret to visit her son in St. Elizabeths (founded in 1855 as the “Government Hospital for the Insane”), because in the Kingdom of Virginia, “children of respectable families did not have mental illnesses.”
+She takes a colonel’s wife in secret to visit her son in St. Elizabeths (founded in 1855 as the “Government Hospital for the Insane”), because in the Kingdom of Virginia, “children of respectable families did not have mental illnesses.”
 At dawn, Nephthys picks up 15-year-old Rosetta, a prostitute shattered by childhood sexual abuse.

 The constellation of people surrounding Nephthys — her 10-year-old great-nephew Dash who is witness to child molestation, her estranged niece Amber with the ability to predict death, a man named Find Out, a Howard professor named Dr. Evanston and many more — each carry a story of agonizing tribulation and great strength.